ragingwind/rust-programming-language-summary/readme.md

 # Using Structs to Structre Related Data

+> Structure, is a custom data type that lets you package together and name multiple related values that make up a meaningful group

 ## Defining and Instantiation Structs

 - The pieces of a struct can be different type, can be named